Facts

 Available to students classed as Home students for fees purposes:

-• Awards of £500 available.
-Students from low-income households and meet one of the University of Nottingham's widening participation criteria will be prioritised.
+- Awards of £500 available.
+Students from low-income households who meet the Global Opportunities team's widening participation eligibility criteria will be prioritised.
 Please note a limited number of awards are available.

-Please visit the FAQs Finance section for further information on the University of Nottingham's widening participation criteria.
+Please visit the FAQs Finance section for further information on the Global Opportunities team's widening participation criteria.

 Costs